-We have transitioned to remote operations, but we are still available to support you through your next steps of the college admission process.
-There are multiple ways to get in touch with us during this time:
+We are available to support you through your next steps of the college admission process.
+Here's how you can get in touch with us:

 Domestic admissions: 415-338-6486

 Regular Hours: Monday – Friday, 9:00 a.m. – 5 p.m.
 Pacific Time